Lynn Boylan: Early life

-Boylan grew up in the Kilnamanagh area of Tallaght.
-Initially studying journalism and gaining a certificate, she went on to earn post-certificate qualifications from University College Dublin in Environmental Impact Assessment and European Environmental Conservation Management.
+Boylan was born in Dublin and grew up in the Kilnamanagh area of Tallaght.
+Initially studying journalism and gaining a certificate, she went on to earn post-graduate qualifications from University College Dublin in Environmental Impact Assessment and European Environmental Conservation Management.

 Early political career

 In 2005, Boylan moved to County Kerry while working as a coordinator for the Irish Wildlife Trust at Killarney National Park.
 That same year she joined Sinn Féin.